7 Tips for Making School Lunches Healthier

-While breakfast is certainly important for school-aged kids, lunch is just as crucial for helping fuel a child’s school day, says Emily Bailey, RD, LDN, and a Clinical Dietitian III at Memorial Medical Center.
+While breakfast is certainly important for school-aged kids, lunch is just as crucial for helping fuel a child’s school day, says Emily Bailey, RD, LDN, and director of foods and nutrition at Memorial Medical Center.

 Similar to breakfast, lunch should contain a variety of foods, including carbohydrates for energy and protein to keep your child feeling full.
 Colorful foods, like fruits and vegetables, provide your child the vitamins and minerals necessary for a healthy body.